Ratimon/solid-grinder/README.md

 This dApp building block is intended to reduce L2 gas costs by a significant amount, using calldata optimization paradigm.

-While security in our top priority, we aim to enhance developer experience, such that the entire protocol is not required to re-written from scratch.
+While security is our top priority, we aim to enhance developer experience, such that the entire protocol is not required to re-written from scratch.

 What you need to do is specify how argument is packed into one single calldata, then our CLI will generate required files for you !!